-For students with a Child and Adolescent Development Associate Degree for Transfer.
+For students with a AA-T in Child and Adolescent Development.
 This roadmap opens in a new tab.

-For students with an Early Childhood Education Associate Degree for Transfer.
+For students with a AS-T in Early Childhood Education.
 This roadmap opens in a new tab.

 This degree program is an approved pathway (“similar” major) for students earning the ADT in Child and Adolescent Development or Early Childhood Education